-Warnings, cautions and notes are used throughout this manual to emphasize important points when necessary:
+WARNINGS, CAUTIONS and NOTES are used throughout this manual to emphasize important points when necessary:

-WARNINGS call attention to instructions which must be precisely followed to avoid personal injury.
+Calls attention to instructions which must be precisely followed to avoid personal injury.

-CAUTIONS call attention to instructions which must be followed to avoid damage to the coach or to equipment.
+Calls attention to instructions which must be followed to avoid damage to the coach or to equipment.

-NOTES provide supplemental information and call attention to instructions which make the job easier.
+Provides supplemental information and call attention to instructions which make the job easier.

 The service life of the coach depends on the kind of attention it receives.
-Pay close attention to the warnings, cautions and notes.
+Pay close attention to the WARNINGS, CAUTIONS and NOTES.
 Read the various notices and instructions posted throughout the coach and attached to equipment.